/

 Integration Software

-Due to robust APIs and the absence of corporate firewalls, integration among cloud-based applications can be just a few clicks away with applications like Zapier.
+Thanks to robust APIs and the absence of corporate firewalls, integration among cloud-based applications can be as simple as a few clicks with tools like Zapier.

-Vendors such as TIBCO, MuleSoft (part of Salesforce), and Boomi are seeing extensive enterprise adoption.
+Vendors such as TIBCO, MuleSoft (a Salesforce company), Workato, and Boomi are seeing widespread enterprise adoption.

 Customer Self-Service